-Online recovery is performed in two phases.
-Connections from cliens are not allowd only in second phase of online recovery while the data can be updated or retrieved during the first phase.
+Connections from cliens are not allowd only in the second stage while the data can be updated or retrieved during the first statge.

 Pgpool-II performs the follows steps in online recovery:

-- CHECKPOINT.

-- First stage of online recovery.

-- Wait until all client connections have disconnected.

-- CHECKPOINT.

-- Second stage of online recovery.

-- Start up postmaster (perform pgpool\remote\start)

-- Node attach
+- CHECKPOINT. - Execute first stage of online recovery. - Wait until all client connections have disconnected (only in replication\mode). - CHECKPOINT (only in replication\mode). specified). - Execute second stage of online recovery (only in replication\mode). - Start up postmaster (perform pgpool\remote\start) - Node attach recovery\user (string)

-Note: There is a restriction in the online recovery.
+Note: There is a restriction in the online recovery in replication\mode.
 If Pgpool-II itself is installed on multiple hosts, online recovery does not work correctly, because Pgpool-II has to stop all the clients during the 2nd stage of online recovery.
 If there are several Pgpool-II hosts, only one of them will have received the online recovery command and will block the connections from clients.